micmejia/bible-dump/NKJV/Leviticus/Lev 3.md

 and the priest shall burn them on the altar _as_ food, an offering made by fire for a sweet aroma; all the fat _is_ the Lord's.

 ###### 17
-'_This shall be_ a perpetual[^b] statute throughout your generations in all your dwellings: you shall eat neither fat nor blood.' "
+'_This shall be_ a perpetual statute throughout your generations in all your dwellings: you shall eat neither fat nor blood.' "